 § Instead of cutting payroll or introducing layoffs, reassess the use of staff currently employed.
 Ensure that the entire workforce is being used to its fullest potential.

 It is always more logical to pursue alternative cost-saving measures before considering payroll and staff cuts.
 These measures will streamline business processes and contribute savings directly to your bottom line.
-If you feel uncertain about implementing such measures yourself, it is useful to consult with an outside financial services provider that will have the expertise necessary to locate unlikely areas for expense reduction that management alone might not recognize.
+If you feel uncertain about implementing measures for cutting business expenses yourself, it is useful to consult with an outsourced CFO services provider who will have the expertise necessary to locate unlikely areas for expense reduction that management alone might not recognize.